Phase Transitions in Particle Physics -- Results and Perspectives from Lattice Quantum Chromo-Dynamics: Nature and Phenomenology of the Quark-Gluon Plasma Editor: Jana N. Guenther

 \subsection{The Road Ahead\footnote{Prepared by Joerg Aichelin and Elena Bratkovskaya}}

 We close the Section with a summary of the lattice issues which the phenomenological/experimental community considers most urgent:

 \begin{enumerate}

-\item The study of fluctuations to identify phase transitions and possible QCD critical point should be further pursued.
-As it clearly appeared from the previous discussion, this requires a vigorous collaboration between experiments and theoretical work.
+\item The study of fluctuations to identify phase transitions and a possible QCD critical point should be further pursued.
+As it clearly appeared from the previous discussion, this requires vigorous collaboration between experiments and theoretical work.
 An important contribution is expected from lattice investigations, but these are hampered by the so-called sign problem, which actually dominates the region of interest in the phase diagram.
 The solution (or at least an effective mitigation) of the sign problem is thus crucial: this point is addressed in Section \ref{sec:methodological_challenges_spectral_functions_and_sign_problem}.
 It has to be noted that even existing methods may be stretched to reach the a region candidate for the critical endpoint.

-Moreover, functional approaches (FA) to QCD offer direct computational results at larger density.
+Moreover, functional approaches (FA) to QCD offer direct computational results at larger densities.
 In particular, they can be understood as $mu_B$-exptrapolations of lattice results at lower densities with the maximal dynamical information of QCD in comparison to other extrapolations.
-This opens a promising route towards a combined LFT-FA analysis of the high density regime of QCD.
+This opens a promising route toward a combined LFT-FA analysis of the high density regime of QCD.

 \item The equation of state should be provided for a broad range in temperature and baryon chemical potential.
-Also the influence of other parameters like a strangeness chemical potential or a magnetic field should be explored.
+Also, the influence of other parameters like a strangeness chemical potential or a magnetic field should be explored.
+On the one hand, this could allow a closer comparison to heavy ion collisions where a magnetic field is present especially in off-central collisions as well as strangeness fluctuations if an overall equilibrium is not reached.
+On the other hand, these parameters offer more theoretically interesting regimes.
+There is for example hints a critical end point at high magnetic fields (Ref.~\cite{DElia:2021yvk}).

 \item Essential for all phenomenological approaches are the temperature dependence of the pole masses of pseudo scalar and vector bosons with zero or finite momentum.
 This has been partially accomplished however it requires a solid understanding of spectral functions for the identification of pole masses.